 Volunteer Services are provided free of charge by volunteers.
 Types of assistance may include any of the following, but can sometimes be limited by the availability and skills of the volunteers.
 Program participants typically receive up to eight hours per month of in-home help.

 Catholic Community Services of Western Washington, a social service organization, operates the Volunteer Services Program.
 This multi-faith organization focuses on offering programs that protect, house, and help maintain the dignity of the state's most vulnerable residents.
 This organization has several locations throughout the state.
 Volunteer Services is not under the jurisdiction of the Washington State Department of Social and Health Services.
-Volunteer Services is a nearly statewide program, operating in all but four WA State Counties, which are Island, Skagit, Whatcom, and San Juan.
+Volunteer Services is a nearly statewide program, and as of 2019, is operating in all but four WA State Counties, which are Island, Skagit, Whatcom, and San Juan.
 However, in Whatcom County, the Area Agency on Aging does receive state funds and coordinates volunteers through the Whatcom Volunteer Center.
 Learn more here.

 More information and applications for the Volunteer Services program can be found on this webpage.
 Volunteer opportunities are also available.